Perth-Artifactory/util/README.md

 * Ensure that a Slack user token has been set in `config.json`
 * Ensure that group/emoji mappings are configured
+* Set any status overrides as required.
+These will be applied after all automatic statuses
 * Run via cron

 #### Running